OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 =======================================

-If the PXE_ client system is configured for UEFI_ Secure_Boot_, you may potentially encounter aq problem where the PXE_ boot fails with an error message of **invalid signature**.
+If the PXE_ client system is configured for UEFI_ Secure_Boot_, you may potentially encounter a problem where the PXE_ boot fails with an error message of **invalid signature**.
 For some explanations see `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_ and `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_.